freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/compare-a-list-of-strings.md

 const list = [['AA',  'BB', 'CC'], ['AA', 'ACB', 'AA'], [], ['AA']];
 ````

-Given a <a href="https://rosettacode.org/wiki/Compare_a_list_of_strings" target="_blank" rel="noopener noreferrer nofollow">list</a> of arbitrarily many strings, implement a function for each of the following conditions:
+Given a list of arbitrarily many strings, implement a function for each of the following conditions:

 <ul>
   <li>test if they are all lexically equal</li>